ryqdev/from-rookie-to-trading-pro/options/README.md

 - Rho: Measures impact of interest rates.

 ## Black-Scholes Model
+TODO

 ## Put-Call Parity
 It will help us further the understanding of options.

 Put and Call option can convert in some scenarios.

+$ P + S = C + PV(x) $

+Where:
+- C: Price of the `European` call option
+- PV(x): Present value of the strike price (x), discounted from the value on the expiration date at the risk-free rate
+- P: Price of the European put
+- S: Spot price or the current market value of the underlying asset